What is sarcoma?

 Sarcomas can be difficult to distinguish from other malignancies when they are found within organs; thus, their incidence is probably underestimated.

 If you have been directed to this page – you likely know what type of sarcoma you are managing.
-We invite you to consider the role of Personalised or Precision medicine when it comes to managing and treating your sarcoma.
+We invite you to consider the role of Personalised or Precision Medicine when it comes to managing & treating your sarcoma.
 It is in your interest to learn about new diagnostic and treatment options – see recommended reading link below…

-My 43 years’ experience tells me that Sarcomas are notoriously “tricky” tumours and therefore are often misdiagnosed.
+My 43 years’ cancer service experience has shown me that Sarcomas are notoriously “tricky” tumours and therefore are often misdiagnosed.
 Before now we have not had the diagnostic capability to go to deeper levels of diagnosis of Sarcomas.

 Specific genomic testing targeted at sarcoma diagnosis is now available in Australia.
 We can assist you to connect with the only test used clinically in Australia for diagnosis and screening for sarcomas.
 As well tissue from other countries can be sent to Australia for testing.